NZ On Air is administering the Public Interest Journalism Fund. The first funding round for the Public Interest Journalism Fund closed on 13 May.

+The $55 million Public Interest Journalism Fund will support New Zealand’s media to continue to produce stories that keep New Zealanders informed and engaged and support a healthy democracy.
 The $55 million package will be made up of $10 million in 2020/21, $25 million in 2021/22 and $20 million in 2022/23.

-1) What is the purpose of the Journalism Fund?
+What is the purpose of the Journalism Fund?

 The Journalism Fund will preserve and enhance public interest journalism that will otherwise be at risk or lost due to the impact of COVID-19 on newsrooms.
 It will support the production of journalistic content that is critical to an open, progressive democracy, and to protect jobs at a local, regional and national level.

-2) What is the definition of public interest journalism?
+What is the definition of public interest journalism?

 For this fund, public interest journalism is defined as ‘journalism that contributes to a person’s ability to function as a valued and informed member of the communities in which they live and/or work’.

-4) Why is the $55 million being phased over three years?
+Why is the $55 million being phased over three years?

 The $55m fund is split across three years: $10m for the remainder of 2020/21, $25m in 2021/22 and $20m in 2022/23.

 The fund is designed to provide for a period of transition between the short-term Covid relief provided to the media sector and the longer-term work to support the sustainability of the sector that is underway.
-The funding will support the vital public interest journalism while the sector adapts and evolves.
+The funding will support vital public interest journalism while the sector adapts and evolves.

-6) How will media apply to the fund?
+How will media apply to the fund?

-8) What types of media organisations will be eligible for support from this fund?
+What types of media organisations will be eligible for support from this fund?

-10) Why is NZ On Air administering the fund?
+Why is NZ On Air administering the fund?

 NZ On Air has significant experience in funding applications assessment and distribution of funds to a broad array of NZ media and content makers.
 They have the capability to implement an effective system for allocating funding for journalism.

-Updated on 12th February 2021
+Updated on 17th May 2021